THE AUSTRIAN HEALTH LITERACY ALLIANCE

 - Establish monitoring and reporting, and ensure transparency and quality

-The importance of the “Health in All Policies” (HiAP) approach was highlighted not only when developing the health targets, but also in the implementation of the intersectoral platform itself.
+The importance of the “Health in All Policies” (HiAP) approach was highlighted not only when developing the health targets, but also in the implementation of the intersectoral alliance itself.

 A “core team” was established as a strategic decision-making body and consists of members of the federal government, federal states, social security institutions and HiAP partners.
 The Austrian Federal Ministry of Labor, Social Affairs, Health and Consumer Protection acts as chair of the core team.

-Currently, the platform consist of 48 members, all of which are organizations with measures in place in pursuit of the three platform priorities.
+Currently, the alliance consist of 50 members, all of which are organizations with measures in place in pursuit of the three platform priorities.
 These include strong partners of the healthcare, education and welfare systems, as well as societies and NGOs.

 The coordinating centre supports the core team and acts as a knowledge centre and operative body for implementation.
 The centre is located in the Austrian Health Promotion Fund (FGÖ) and its main tasks include member management, community building and networking, public relations and conference organization.